 What Happens on Tours?

 On a Watershed Witness Tour, we start at the largest water body nearest to your home ~ either the Pacific Ocean, or the San Francisco Bay.
 You’ll learn how the waters which flow nearest your neighborhood have continued to change over aeons.
 We’ll take first-hand looks at the ways waters have shaped our local cityscapes and cultural unfoldings, often hidden in plain sight ~ then for those attending the extended tours, we’ll spend a full day traveling out to the sources of our drinking water ~ the aqueducts, reservoirs, hatcheries, and headwater campgrounds, pausing at several points along the long length of river to learn the lessons unique to each section, from source to sea.

-Activities can include a variety co-created possibilities: Hiking, swimming/kayaking/floaties (when safe and available), talks with local watershed experts and professionals, gorgeous spots for photography, art and music-making, citizen science research, water-healing rituals, solo meditative time with the river, all interspersed with place-based sense-making learning exercises.
-Our Watershed Witness Presentation video has great examples of Metamorphosis Ecology considerations we might explore.
-We cross-pollinate across multiple ways of knowing: including indigenous perspectives, up-to-the-minute climate science, planetary ecologies and cosmology, the agency of plants and animals, justice-centered listening to local stories, somatic embodied/embedded practices, enchantivism, eco-psychology, and Joanna Macy’s Work that Reconnects.
+Activities can include a variety of co-created possibilities: Hiking, swimming / kayaking / floaties (when safe and available), talks with local watershed experts and professionals, gorgeous spots for photography, art and music-making, citizen-science research, water-healing rituals, solo meditative time with the river, all interspersed with place-based sense-making learning exercises.
+Our Watershed Witness Presentation video has great examples of Metamorphosis Ecology considerations we might explore on a tour.
+We cross-pollinate across multiple ways of knowing, including: indigenous perspectives, up-to-the-minute climate data, planetary ecologies and cosmology, the agency of plants and animals, justice-centered listening to local stories, somatic embodied/embedded practices, enchantivism, eco-psychology, and Joanna Macy’s Work that Reconnects.

 If you’re a water-based being, we’d love to personalize your unique river re-introductions!